Nationally renowned black educator, scholar, and author, Dr. John B. Ervin (1916-1992) committed his life to the education of all people.

 History of the Ervin Scholars Program

 The John B. Ervin Scholars Program honors the memory of a nationally renowned black educator and community leader who believed in giving students a first-rate education.
 He also believed in fostering other qualities in these students, including leadership, community service and diversity.
-Today, more than 900 John B. Ervin Scholars have graduated from Washington University in St. Louis.
+Today, more than 900 John B. Ervin Scholars have graduated from WashU.